 “Well that's a mess that needs cleaning, assuming he survives.
 What's his politics?”

 “No coven, no faction.”

 “How?
-If I remember his file, the man's an established alchemist and kelvin at the least.
+If I remember his file, the man's an established alchemist and conductor at the least.
 That takes resources.
 Not to mention instruction time.
 How'd he accomplish that without a faction?”